Rutgers-Data-Science-Bootcamp/Stock-Analysis/README.md

 ![2018_Stocks](https://user-images.githubusercontent.com/65901034/173418504-eb2adb21-2ba9-4e5b-99ca-ac491ce4dbad.png)

+Apparently, stocks return overall was much better in 2017 as compare to 2018 where most of the stocks return are negative.

 3. I measured the perforamnce of the macro after refractoring which is much faster than previous code.

 ![VBA_Challenge_2017](https://user-images.githubusercontent.com/65901034/173419932-9de109c6-d970-4585-9bca-14d19d421462.png)

 ![VBA_Challenge_2018](https://user-images.githubusercontent.com/65901034/173419922-233ffd42-b6bd-401b-bc5a-5bc6f54dabda.png)

 ## Summary
+1. Refractoring the code makes my code more neat, fewer codes, and faster exeute time.
+2. These advantages mentioned above applied to the original VBA nicely, made it significantly fater than older one, almost 10 times faster.
+However, disadvantage for me was to understand to use tickerIndex in the right place to go through all the indexs in the arrays, this gave me very hard time.